npm1514/zion-check/README.md

 - Each round, players must fulfill the specified contract to go out
 - A set is a group of 3 or 4 cards of the same rank
 - A run is a sequence of 4 or more cards of the same suit
-- Jokers can be used as wild cards to complete sets or runs
+- Jokers can be used as wild cards to complete books or runs
 - Points are scored for cards left in opponents' hands
 - The player with the lowest score at the end wins